Urgent and critical care services remain open during Covid-19 pandemic

 If you do visit please be advised we have a strict one family member/carer per patient.
 No siblings or other children are allowed.

 We know that many parents are worried about putting extra pressure on the NHS during the COVID-19 outbreak but it’s important for you to know that if your child is seriously unwell we still want to see them.

 We understand that this may feel like a scary time but you should not be frightened of bringing your child to our Emergency Department if they are seriously unwell.
 Your child’s health is important to us and we have put in place a number of steps within our department to keep them safe.

-The government’s core message is #stay at home, #protect the NHS, #save lives.
-BUT the government is clear that accessing healthcare IS a valid reason to leave your house.
+The Government is clear that accessing healthcare IS a valid reason to leave your house at any time.
 If your child is seriously unwell it is important that we see them.

 Information for pregnant women

 We know you may be worried about putting extra pressure on the NHS during the #coronavirus outbreak but if you are concerned about your baby we want to hear from you.
 Call us immediately if you experience abdominal pain, bleeding or changes to your baby’s normal movements.

 We know this may feel like a scary time but we want to reassure you that we are here for you and your baby.
 Call us immediately if your baby’s normal movements change or if you have abdominal pain or bleeding.
 If we think you need to come and see us we have put in place a number of steps to keep you and your baby safe.